Stepping into the Software 3.0 Era

 CLAUDE.md created

-The open-source claude-hud plugin demonstrates this pattern cleanly:
+The claude-hud plugin, an open source project, demonstrates this pattern well:

 # 1. Install plugin